-When events that present risks occur, Global Risk Management, in coordination with other Global functions, actively seeks input from EY member firms on lessons learned from both crisis management and business continuity standpoints.
+When significant events that present risks occur, Global Risk Management, in coordination with other Global functions, actively seeks input from EY member firms on lessons learned from both crisis management and business continuity standpoints.
 This after-action review process allows EY to evolve planning around its crisis response and management of crises at the EY member firm and global levels.
-Such reviews provide a higher degree of proactiveness especially in identifying emerging risks before they cause significant impact, and the prioritization of risks by each member firm.
-For example, this allows the EY Global Security team and Region Security Manager network to work directly with their respective member firm crisis management teams in preparing for the most likely threats by incorporating training and advanced stages of readiness to its crisis management networks.
+Such reviews enable a higher degree of proactiveness especially in identifying emerging risks before they cause significant impact, and the prioritization of risks by each member firm.

 Additionally, Global Risk Management continues to focus on business resiliency in business continuity planning efforts in the EY organization.
 A key component of this approach is the recognition that many crises do not just "happen"; there are usually indicators of escalating factors as a crisis unfolds.
 This approach allows EY member firms to begin addressing mitigation of risks while continuing to carry on "business as usual" at the very early stages of a potential business impact situation.
-The creation of "escalation matrixes" around several ongoing and high-chance geopolitical events allow EY member firm and Region Risk Management crisis management teams to respond more rapidly and more effectively as events escalate.
-Additionally, these escalation matrixes and subsequent action item checklists go beyond traditional workforce life and safety issues by delving into factors that could impact a member firm's ability to effectively conduct business.
+The creation of "escalation matrixes" around several ongoing and high-chance geopolitical events allow EY member firm and local crisis management teams to respond more rapidly and more effectively as events escalate.